PREP Berlin, Professor Nick Pearce © SPK / photothek.net / Florian Gaertner 2017

 From 2017 to 2019 these partners will organize six week-long conferences in their respective cities including workshops, tours, and public events (New York – Berlin in 2017; Los Angeles – Munich in 2018; Washington DC – Dresden in 2019).
 At each conference PREP will offer a public program providing information on provenance research in German and American museums.
 In 2018 the Getty Research Institute, Los Angeles (February 26 – March 2, 2018) and the Zentralinstitut für Kunstgeschichte Munich (October 8 – 12, 2018) will organize this program.

-The application is possible from now until 14 October 2018.
+The application was possible from now until 14 October 2018.

 More information (PDF, 620 kb)